tamihiro/taintgobgprib/README.md

 *> 172.16.0.0/12        10.0.0.1                                  00:00:03   [{Origin: ?}]
 *> 192.168.0.0/16       10.0.0.1                                  00:00:03   [{Origin: ?}]
 ```
-- Start this program with two IP addresses that match the previously installed rib.
+- Start this program with one or more IP addresses matching the previously installed rib as arguments.
 ```
 go run taintrib.go 172.16.0.1 192.168.1.1
 ```